laravel/docs/eloquent.md

 <a name="query-scopes"></a>
 ## Query Scopes

 Scopes allow you to define common sets of constraints that you may easily re-use throughout your application.
 For example, you may need to frequently retrieve all users that are considered "popular".
-To define a scope, simply prefix an Eloquent model method with `scope`:
+To define a scope, simply prefix an Eloquent model method with `scope`.

+Scopes should always return a query builder instance:

     <?php